 - the text of the amendment (if required).

-Using the item heading as a locator, the reader can follow the instruction to read the proposed amendment into the parent Act in order to see what the Act, as proposed to be amended by the bill, will look like.
+Using the item heading as a locator, the reader can follow the instruction to read the proposed amendment into the parent Act in order to see what the Act will look like if the amendment proposed to the bill is made.

 Typography is just as important in an amending bill as it is in a stand-alone bill because it is used to distinguish information about the location of amendments from the proposed new text (which follows the typographical conventions described above for stand-alone bills).
 The headings of amending schedules, parts of amending schedules (if used) and items are always in Arial font, with the font size corresponding to the level of heading.
 For example:

-In amending items, proposed new text attracts the same terminology as the Act being amended.
-In Schedule 1, item 4, above, for example, section 232A is referred to as a section, not a clause.
+In amending items, proposed new text uses the same terminology as the Act being amended.
+In Schedule 1, item 4, above, for example, section 232A is referred to as a proposed section, not a clause.

 Just as bills follow strict structural, typographical and stylistic conventions, so too do parliamentary amendments.
 These conventions make it easy to read the amendments into the bill, in the same way that items in an amending bill are read into the parent Act.
 Using page and line numbers of the bill, amendments identify the point in the bill where the proposed action is to occur before describing the action and any proposed new text.
 The format differs slightly according to whether the bill is a stand-alone bill or an amending bill.
 For example: